-- Only one student is allowed to leave a classroom with the pass at a time. - No passes will be given 10 minutes after or before the bell. - Students must carry a pass when in the hallway during the class.
+- Only one student is allowed to leave a classroom with the pass at a time. - No passes will be given in the first or last 10 minutes of class. - Students must carry a pass when in the hallway during the class.
 Having no pass will result in being sent back to class. - Students with recorded health issues ON FILE may be exempt.
-Parents should make sure staff is properly notified of health conditions. - Teachers may limit the number of passes that are issued throughout the class period.
+Parents should make sure staff is properly notified of health conditions. - Teachers may limit the number of passes that are issued throughout the class period, quarter, or semester.